Serg-Mir/Serg-Mir/README.md

 ---

-Feel free to explore my projects, and if you're interested in collaborating or discussing opportunities, don't hesitate to reach out.
+Feel free to explore my projects.

 Thank you for visiting!